State Activity Tracker

 Oregon

-For Oregon’s 2026 short session, Sen. Khanh Pham re-filed a version of her Big Tech “bargaining code” legislation that would require Google and Meta to pay for scraping local news, which could fund journalist employment subsidies and a new grantmaking Civic Information Consortium housed by the University of Oregon.
-SB1580 is set for a Feb.
-11, 2025 hearing at the Senate Committee On Commerce and General Government.
-The bill has limited time to be considered in this year’s short session, which only lasts 35 days.
-The 2025 version of the bill, titled SB 686, was a close derivative of the California Journalism Preservation Act and narrowly failed to pass in 15–14 vote on June 24, 2025, following intense opposition from Google and Meta.
+For Oregon’s 2026 short session, Sen. Khanh Pham re‑filed a version of her Big Tech “bargaining code” legislation that would require Google and Meta to pay for scraping local news, with revenue directed toward journalist employment subsidies and a new Civic Information Consortium housed at the University of Oregon.
+The bill, SB1580, faced strong opposition from tech advocates during a Feb.
+11 hearing and did not advance out of committee.

 A group of lawmakers in Oregon, led by Sen. Pham, proposed legislation in 2023 that would have included an allocation to the Agora Journalism Center at the University of Oregon along with the Fund for Oregon Rural Journalism (FORJ) to study Oregon’s information needs and public policies that would address them.
 The bill failed.